 The Kanmantoo bioregion is in eastern South Australia.
 It comprises the backbone of the southern and central Mount Lofty Ranges as well as the Fleurieu Peninsula and Kangaroo Island.
 It is a narrow bioregion, averaging only 20 kilometres wide, and extends from Truro in the north, south to encompass the Fleurieu Peninsula and Kangaroo Island.

 The Murray Darling Depression Bioregion occurs across the southwest corner of NSW and extends into Vic and SA.
 It is a shallow depression that filled with marine and terrestrial sediments over the last 50-60 million years.
-Most of the bioregion contains sandy soils that originally supported Malle woodland and heathland vegetation.
+Most of the bioregion contains sandy soils that originally supported Mallee woodland and heathland vegetation.
 Native grassland occurs on grey cracking clays on the Wimmera Plains in Victoria and as isolated patches of Iron-grass Tussock Grassland in South Australia.

 The NSW South Western Slopes Bioregion is an extensive area of foothills and isolated ranges comprising the lower inland slopes of the Great Dividing Range extending from north of Cowra through southern NSW into western Victoria

 A huge plain that lies in the southern part of the Murray-Darling Basin.
-It was formed from sediment deposited by the Murray, Murrumbidgee, Lachlan and Goulbourn Rivers which flow west through the Riverina bioregion from the Great Dividing Range.
+It was formed from sediment deposited by the Murray, Murrumbidgee, Lachlan and Goulburn Rivers which flow west through the Riverina bioregion from the Great Dividing Range.
 Landscapes are a mosaic of woodlands interspersed with grasslands, which occur on heavy less well drained red-brown and grey clay soils, and ephemeral or seasonal wetlands on depressions and drainage lines.

 The reserve is characterised by treeless grassland plains punctuated by occasional strips of Black Box or Eumong (Acacia stenophylla) dominated woodland along ephemeral watercourses.
 The grasslands typically occur on ‘red’ and ‘grey’ soils.